opensearch-project/documentation-website/_ml-commons-plugin/extensibility/blueprints.md

 ### Default pre- and post-processing functions

-The default pre- and post-processing functions translate between the format that the model expects and the format that [neural search]({{site.url}}{{site.baseurl}}/search-plugins/neural-search/) expects.
+When you perform vector search using [neural search]({{site.url}}{{site.baseurl}}/search-plugins/neural-search/), the neural search request is routed first to ML Commons and then to the model.
+If the model is one of the [pretrained models provided by OpenSearch]({{site.url}}{{site.baseurl}}/ml-commons-plugin/pretrained-models/), it can parse the ML Commons request and return the response in the format that ML Commons expects.
+However, for a remote model, the expected format may be different from the ML Commons format.
+The default pre- and post-processing functions translate between the format that the model expects and the format that neural search expects.

 #### Example request